Positive, Empowered Parenting

 Empowering the parent!

 In my opinion, to be able to parent positively you need to be feeling fairly positive about yourself, which is why one important message I like to include here is about empowering the parent.
 All parents have worries and doubts about whether they are doing the right thing for their children, and mums in particular are prone to guilt and anxiety about all kinds of parenting issues.
-You can often be your own worst enemy, and stress, lack of sleep, and hormones often exacerbate these feelings.
-I encourage parents to recognise their own strengths, and be confident in the knowledge that they are doing the best for their children, and to ultimately relax and enjoy each moment with their child.
+You can often be your own worst enemy, and stress, and lack of sleep, can often exacerbate these feelings.
+I encourage parents to empower themselves with knowledge, build a strong support team around them, recognise their own strengths, and be confident in the knowledge that they are doing the best for their children, and to ultimately relax and enjoy each moment with their child (and equally, each moment without their child!!).
 Striving for perfection is not the aim, just to be happy in yourself, and to feel that you have done your best.
 Slip-ups and steps backward are a normal part of being human, and we have to learn to reflect, accept, and move forward.
+Trial and error is often the best path forward!
 Start each day fresh, and do not dwell on or hold on to the bad moments.